noaione/yuusha-shoukan-ln/sources/v01/chapter0.md

 [T-This is that, right?!
 Three of them just got caught up in the “summoning”, or something like that, right?!]

 [M-Most probably...
-What should we do about this, Millady?]
+What should we do about this, Milady?]

 [What should we do, you ask?
 It's not like I can just say “I messed up, _teehee!_” so for now, why don't we explain the situation to everyone...
 Ah, but